wslabn/nxtclone/README.md

 3. Enter version (e.g., "1.2.11")
 4. Automatically builds executables and creates release

+## Migration from Old Versions

+**Clean Installation Recommended:**
+1. Run `cleanup-all-versions.bat` (Windows) to remove old installations
+2. Install new MSI version
+3. Old versions in Program Files/LOCALAPPDATA will be removed
+4. New version installs to ProgramData with proper permissions

 ## Troubleshooting

 For common issues and solutions, see the [Troubleshooting Guide](TROUBLESHOOTING.md).